5 MCP Servers We Use to Run Client Outbound on Claude Code

 }

-One important note: we use a restricted role for the MCP connection -- not the service role key in most sessions.
+One important note: we use a restricted role for the MCP connection in most sessions, not the service role key.
 The service role can do anything.
 For day-to-day reads and status updates, a scoped role with explicit table permissions is safer.

-What it connects to: A headless Chromium instance that Claude Code can control like a browser.
-What we use it for: Competitor research, lead verification, scraping company data from sites that do not have APIs, and checking whether a lead's website is still active before enrichment.
-Why it matters: A large percentage of leads in any list have outdated or incorrect data.
-A company's website can tell you more about their ICP fit than any data provider -- what language they use, what problems they emphasize, what tech stack they mention.
-Playwright MCP lets Claude browse and synthesize this in real time rather than relying on static database snapshots.A sanitized example workflow:
+What it connects to: a headless Chromium instance that Claude Code can control like a browser.
+What we use it for: competitor research, lead verification, scraping company data from sites that don't have APIs, and checking whether a lead's website is still alive before enrichment.
+Why it matters.
+A big chunk of leads on any list have stale or wrong data.
+A company's website tells you more about ICP fit than most data providers do.
+The language they use, the problems they emphasize, the tech stack they mention.
+Playwright MCP lets Claude browse and synthesize this in real time instead of relying on stale database snapshots.A sanitized example workflow:

 When we import a new batch of leads for a client, Claude runs a verification pass using Playwright.
 For each company: